msiebert1/UCSC_spectral_pipeline/README.md

 - in the folder "$UCSC_SPECPIPE/test_data" run the following command and follow the prompts.
 If all goes well - and if you interactively move the red aperture so that it's not centered on the galaxy - you will get a SN spectrum of 2018pj!
+If it crashes the first time, be sure to remove all the files and folders that IRAF created before running again.

      ```QUICKLOOK.py -i -c```